 Contrary to .NET that can be installed on a server, WinRT is a consumer of web services, but not a supplier.
 Microsoft will continue to develop conventional systems for servers.

-The browser is an application to Metro, so a HTML 5 application can run on this interface as on other OS too.
-However Microsoft tends to use the term "native HTML 5", which means that the use of HTML 5 in Metro is related to Windows 8, applications arel not portable.
-Files are distributed by Microsoft to help achieve these HTML applications for Metro, and as they are interfaced with the API of WinRT, although if designed in the HTML 5 standard they will not work on other systems
+The browser is an application to Modern UI, so a HTML 5 application can run on this interface as on other OS too.
+However Microsoft tends to use the term "native HTML 5", which means that the use of HTML 5 in Modern UI is related to Windows 8, applications arel not portable.
+Files are distributed by Microsoft to help achieve these HTML applications for Modern UI, and as they are interfaced with the API of WinRT, although if designed in the HTML 5 standard they will not work on other systems

 Applications are all asynchronous